 Impact of the reverse charge

 Contracts for building work will need to accommodate the new regime and in cases of uncertainty professional advice should be sought.
-Constable VAT would be happy to assist in cases where there is uncertainty.
+This blog is intended to give an overview and where there is uncertainty Constable VAT would be happy to assist further.
+It may also be helpful to consider HMRC’s guidance.